Mindful-AI-Assistants/Ethical_Entrepreneurship_Innovation_Humanistic-AI-DataScience-PucSP/README.md

 <br>

-This repository gathers materials and resources on the topic [Humanistic Data Science and Artificial Intelligence (CDIA)]() – Entrepreneurship, Soft Skills, and Business Plans – PUC-SP, led by Professor [Wagner Tufano]().
+This repository gathers materials and resources on the topic [Humanistic Data Science and Artificial Intelligence (CDIA)]() – Entrepreneurship, Soft Skills, and Business Plans – PUC-SP, led by Professor [Wagner Tufano]() e [Myrt Thânia de Souza Cruz]()_

 Its purpose is to provide supporting content, links, notes, and activities focused on developing essential behavioral skills—such as leadership, communication, creativity, critical thinking, and problem-solving—and practical entrepreneurship knowledge, including business plan development, for those who wish to pursue entrepreneurship in the context of CDIA (Data Science, Artificial Intelligence, and related areas).